One Line Summary

-When a seasoned climber falls to her death in the Scottish Highlands, DS Max Craigie uncovers a trail of “accidents” hiding something far more deliberate.
+When a seasoned climber falls to her death in the Scottish Highlands, DS Max Craigie uncovers a pattern of accidents hiding something far more deliberate.

 Opening Impression